Japan in February: Weather, Festivals, and Travel Tips

 In February, Nagano is covered in snow, making it the perfect destination for winter sports enthusiasts.

-The Hakuba ski resort is one of the most popular ski areas in Nagano.
+The Hakuba ski resort is one of Nagano’s most popular ski areas.

 It offers a variety of ski slopes for skiers of all levels.